 A fourth-generation Texan, born in Dallas, Jason´s parents taught him the value of hard work, integrity, academic achievement and personal responsibility.
 The first in his family to graduate from college, Jason worked his way through Baylor University where he studied economics and finance, then went on to receive his Juris Doctor from the University of Texas School of Law.
 Rep. Villalba is now a partner at one of the most respected law firms in Dallas, Haynes and Boone.
 His practice focuses on the areas of public and private securities law, private equity, mergers and acquisitions and general corporate law.

 Jason has been politically active for many years.
 This year the Republican State Leadership Committee named Rep. Villalba to serve as an Executive Committee Member of the Future Majority Caucus, an initiative to create a long-term, sustained commitment of significant contributions of time and resources to support and elect minorities to state offices.
 He is the immediate past Vice-Chair of the Dallas County Republican Party and the current Chairman of the Dallas Chapter of the Republican National Hispanic Assembly.
 As a member of the Texas Legislature, Rep. Villalba continues to be an active voice for streamlining government, providing educational options for parents, reducing burdensome government regulation, and increasing the efficiency of state government.

-Jason is married to Brooke Villalba, and they are the proud parents of daughters Sophia and Elena.
+Jason is married to Brooke Villalba, and they are the proud parents of daughters Sophia and Elena, and a son, George IV.
 In addition to his role as a loving father and husband, Jason has been committed to serving in his local community for more than a decade.
 He currently serves on the development committee of the Dallas Zoo and is an active member of the Dallas Children´s Trust.
 Jason has served on the Board of the Dallas Housing Finance Corporation and as a member of the Dallas County Citizens Election Advisory Committee.